- What's The Difference Between Matcha And Green Tea?

 Want to be really authentic about your matcha drinking?
 Matcha was intended to be drank out of a bowl or chawan that you hold in both hands, as opposed to a mug or teacup.
 Bottoms up!

-In spite of the importance of tea ceremony, there are no clear regulations regarding what constitutes ceremonial grade matcha with teamakers and tea brands setting their own standards.
-This can lead to problems with exported matcha.
+In spite of the importance of tea ceremony, there are no clear rules and regulations regarding what constitutes ceremonial grade matcha with tea-makers and tea brands making up their own distinctions.

-That’s why we have created a new framework of premium vs everyday matcha based on 8 of the most important criteria shared with us by the Japan’s leading teamasters, upon which we added 2 of our own.
+That’s why we have created a new framework of premium vs everyday matcha based on 8 of the most important criteria shared with us by Japan’s leading tea-masters, upon which we added 2 of our own.

 - Natural or plastic shading